 - i.
 Coordinate the University's compliance with Title IX of the Education Amendments of 1972 and other California state and federal laws applicable to Sex-Based Misconduct, including with respect to issuance of notification of the Unlawful Discrimination, Harassment, Sexual Misconduct and Title IX Policy and Procedures to members of the campus community, the conduct of investigations, preparation of required reports, and effective implementation of supportive measures, and Corrective Measures. - ii.
-Developing and maintaining the University's Title IX webpages which provide information regarding Title IX compliance, including methods for reporting Sex-Based Misconduct, applicable grievance processes and options regarding supportive measures whether or not a Formal Complaint of Title IX Sexual Harassment is filed.
+Developing and maintaining the University's Title IX webpages which provide information regarding Title IX compliance, including methods for reporting Sex- Based Misconduct, applicable grievance processes and options regarding supportive measures whether or not a Formal

-- a.
+Complaint of Title IX Sexual Harassment is filed.

+- iii.
+Ensure, that the University is providing mandatory Sex-Based Misconduct prevention education and training programs to all members of the University campus, including as follows: - a.
 In accordance with applicable state and federal law, provide training to all students, faculty, other academic appointees, administrators, and non-academic staff regarding how Sex-Based Misconduct can be reported. - b.
 Provide annual training for University employees who are responsible for reporting Sex-Based Misconduct, including Title IX Sexual Harassment. - c.
 Provide annual training for University employees who are Confidential Resources, facilitators of informal resolution processes, investigators, Hearing Advisors, hearing officers and other decisions makers, appeal adjudicators, University officials with authority to institute corrective measures and others involved with a grievance process for complaints of Sex-Based misconduct regarding their roles and responsibilities with respect to Title IX compliance.
 This includes, but is not necessarily limited to, training regarding the following matters, as appropriate to the employee's role: technology to be used at a live hearing, issues of relevance of questions and evidence, and the rules applicable to questions and evidence regarding sexual predisposition or prior sexual behavior.
 Additionally, this annual training will also include topics related to dating violence, domestic violence, sexual assault, and stalking.
 Such training will also cover how to conduct an investigation and hearing process where there are allegations of dating violence, domestic violence, sexual assault and stalking, that protects the safety of both the Complainant and Respondent and promotes accountability for all Parties.
-Any materials used to train Title IX Coordinators, investigators, decision-makers, appeal adjudicator, and any person who facilitates an informal resolution process for a Formal Title IX Complaint of Sexual Harassment, must not rely on sex stereotypes and must promote impartial investigations and adjudications of Formal Title IX Sexual Harassment Complaints of sexual harassment.
-Additionally, training with a trauma-informed perspective is required for any CHSU employee responsible for any part of an investigation, informal resolution, or grievance process for complaints of Sex-Based Misconduct. - d.
+Any materials used to train Title IX Coordinators, investigators, decisionmakers, appeal adjudicator, and any person who facilitates an informal resolution process for a Formal Title IX Complaint of Sexual Harassment, must not rely on sex stereotypes and must promote impartial investigations and adjudications of Formal Title IX Sexual Harassment Complaints of sexual harassment.
+Additionally, training with a trauma-informed perspective is required for any CHSU employee responsible for any part of an investigation, informal resolution, or grievance process for complaints of Sex- Based Misconduct. - d.
 Offer primary prevention programs and awareness campaigns to the University community to promote ongoing awareness of Sex-Based Misconduct, including preventing dating violence, domestic violence, sexual assault, and stalking.
 These campaigns may include, but are not limited to, education about the definition of consent, consensual relationships, options for bystander intervention, trauma- informed approaches, and risk reduction awareness information.
 These programs are to promote behaviors that foster healthy and respectful relationships while also encouraging a safe environment for bystanders to intervene in a potential case of dating violence, domestic violence, sexual assault, or stalking.